Set in an ancient agricultural landscape with meadows, rows of vines, and walnut trees, there stands the picturesque Castel Lusa.

 - Do not leave the path

-- Do not disturb the local fauna
+- Do not disturb the local wildlife

-It is suggested to inquire through the ARPAV website about any disturbances before embarking on the route.
+It is recommended to check the website of the ARPAV for any disturbances before embarking on the trail.